cbarnes0/AniMatch/README.md

 ## Description 📋

 AniMatch is a website for anime enthusiasts where users are presented with a random selection of anime titles to either save or pass on.
 Users can click through potential anime matches.
-AniMatch provides a fun and engaging way for anime fans to discover new titles and discover new anime.
+AniMatch provides a fun and engaging way for anime fans to discover new anime.

 ## Table of Contents 🗄️